zwerb/tf_datasets_tests/README.md

 cd tf_datasets_tests/
 ```

-2. Download and Setup virtual env (if you haven't)
+2. Download and Setup virtualenv (if you haven't)
 ```
 pip install virtualenv